 Income inequality is spurring populist movements.
-But income growth has curbed poverty in many areas, and wealth, not income, can hold the key to equality.
+But income growth has curbed poverty in many areas, and wealth can hold the key to equality.

 By Tiziana Barghini